eartvit/xraylab-demo/README.md

 You should see after the completion of the commands that a new directory `notebooks` has been created within your jupyter hub instance:
 ![odh-notebooks](odh-notebooks.png)

+Inside the notebooks folder there are three Jupyter notebooks:
+* One example of [pneumonia risk detection ML model](https://github.com/eartvit/xraylab-demo/blob/main/notebooks/x-ray-predict-pneumonia-tf-training.ipynb) creation notebook.
+Here you can see the steps how the sample model was created.
+* One [S3 buckets creation](https://github.com/eartvit/xraylab-demo/blob/main/notebooks/s3-buckets.ipynb) notebook.
+Please use this notebook to create the necessary buckets for simulation of the "production" scenario where the deployed ML model is integrated with the other applications described in the `Showcase overview` section of this readme document (you can run this notebook at this time).
+* One [SNS notification](https://github.com/eartvit/xraylab-demo/blob/main/notebooks/create_notifications.ipynb) notebook used to setup the SNS service that shall trigger a new Kafka message every time an x-ray image is uploaded in the source bucket (also used in the "production" scenario).
+Please do not run this notebook yet as it should be run after the Kafka instance has been created (in the next section).

+Naturally, as soon as the datascientist has an ML model ready, it should be deployed to production fast and easy.
+One way to do this is by using [Seldon](https://www.seldon.io/).